deepflowio/docs/translate/translated/02-ce-install/09-ai-agent.md

 Compressing images.
 Using appropriate image formats.
 Minifying CSS and JavaScript files.
-Use caching appropriately: Caching can reduce repeated network requests, thereby improving loading speed.
+Proper use of caching: Caching can reduce repeated network requests, thereby improving loading speed.
 This can be achieved by:
 Setting appropriate cache headers.
 Using browser caching.
 Optimize DOM structure: A reasonable DOM structure can reduce browser parsing and rendering time.
 This can be achieved by:
-Reducing the number and levels of DOM elements.
+Reducing the number and hierarchy of DOM elements.
 Avoiding complex CSS selectors.
 Optimize JavaScript code: Optimizing JavaScript code can improve code execution efficiency.
 This can be achieved by:
 Avoiding the use of global variables.